zeditor01/cdc_examples/C013_LDAP.md

 PRESS <ENTER> TO EXIT THE INSTALLER:
 ```

-<b>Step 3:</b> Start the access server and create the CDC SYSADMIN userid. logon as the cdc install userid, switch to the access server /bin directory, start the
+<b>Step 3:</b> Start the access server and create the CDC SYSADMIN userid. (dmcreateuser command)

+1. logon as the cdc install userid
+2. switch to the access server /bin directory
-access server with the ```dmaccessserver``` command, and then create the access server sysadmin id with the ```dmcreateuser``` command.
+3. start the access server with the ```dmaccessserver``` command
+4. create the access server sysadmin id with the ```dmcreateuser``` command.

 ```
 $ pwd